Stereo101/python-MidiToVirtualPianoMacro/README.md

 Our partner application can be found over here: [MIDIPlusPlus](https://github.com/Zephkek/MIDIPlusPlus), featuring a ton of improvements and optimization.

+## 💬 Join the Community

+Need help or want to connect with others using the program?
+Join our [Discord server](https://discord.gg/Z4msASBqrR).

 Easily convert MIDI files into virtual piano sheet music for manual play or automated playback on platforms like [Virtual Piano](https://virtualpiano.net) and Roblox pianos.

 ## 🎹 Features